 - Documentation sometimes abstruse or lacking examples; paucity of beginner learning resources.

 - DMD (reference compiler; bleeding edge feature support) - http://dlang.org/download.html

-- GDC (GCC backend; strong optimization; targets the most platforms) - http://gdcproject.org/
+- GDC (GCC backend; strong optimization; targets the most platforms, but generally a bit behind) - http://gdcproject.org/

 - Dub (Package manager and build tool) - http://code.dlang.org/download